-For in the one Spirit we were all baptized into one body – we are different in culture, social location, backgrounds, bodies, and beliefs – but we were all made to drink of one Spirit who collapses the power among us.
+For in the one Spirit we were all baptized into one body – we are different in culture, social location, backgrounds, bodies, and beliefs – but we were all made to drink of one Spirit who calls us to collapse power-over among us.

 Our baptism does not condone hierarchies.
 It calls upon us to bring about the dreams of God on earth – where all is held in rightful balance, none oppressed or confined, and all with access to what is needed to flourish.

 Indeed, the body does not consist of one part but of many.
 If the artist would say, “because I am not a bridge-builder, I do not belong to the work of the common good,” that would not make them any less needed.
-And if the healer would say, “because I am not a dynamic speaker, I do not belong to the work of the common good,” that would not make them any less needed.
+And if the one who bears witness and holds stories would say, “because I am not a dynamic speaker, I do not belong to the work of the common good,” that would not make them any less needed.

 If the whole body were listeners, where would the ones who tell the truth be?
 If the only ones who are valued in the work of Love are those with money to give, who will be the ones to practice civil disobedience for us when evil will not budge?
 Who will teach our children in the ways of justice and compassion?
 Who will nourish our bodies – feed us, offer us touch, tend to our wounds?
 Who will provide us with music, that our labor may be accompanied with dancing?
 Will we find laughter anywhere, to sustain our spirits?